-1. Spiritual

-- a.
+- 1. Spiritual - a.
 At least one parent or guardian and student(s) must attend a Bible-believing church.
 At least one parent or guardian must be born again (John 3:3).
 Additionally, students entering the high school must be born again.
 Exceptions to this policy will be made only by consent of the School Administration. - b.
 Parents and Upper School students shall express their agreement with the philosophy and policies of the school. - c.
 Parents who want to enroll their child(ren) in Dayspring Christian Academy shall express as their primary motive for doing so to be that of continuing the Christian training that has begun and is continuing at home. - d.
 The student shall exemplify by his/her attitudes and lifestyle that he/she is committed to be conformed to the image of Christ, to be obedient to God's Word, and to exhibit a teachable spirit.
-This will be reflected in speech, respect for authority, reverence for the Lord, and in the fruit evident to believers around him/her.
+This will be reflected in speech, respect for authority, reverence for the Lord, and in the fruit evident to believers around him/her. - 2.
+Academic - a.

-2. Academic

-- a.
 Students entering academic kindergarten shall be admitted after successful completion of the readiness exam.
 Determination of the kindergarten level will be made at that time. - b.
 Students in the lower and upper schools shall be placed in the appropriate grade level, only after completion of the placement tests and the previous school records have been examined. - c.
-Students shall meet all course requirements as established by the curriculum guide.
+Students shall meet all course requirements as established by the curriculum guide. - 3.
+Age - a.
+A child must be four (4) years old on or before September 1 to be enrolled in the Pre-Kindergarten for that year.
+A PreK student must be potty-trained and able to communicate in English. - b.
+A child must be five (5) years old on or before September 1 to be enrolled in the Kindergarten for that year. - c.
+The age of an enrolling student shall be within two (2) years of the typical age of his designated class. - d.
+Exceptions to the age specifications will be made by the Headmaster only when readiness scores and academic records indicate the need. - 4.
+Placement - a.
+Grade placement is made by the School Administration.
+Enrollment acceptance is made by the admissions committee. - b.
+Dayspring Christian Academy reserves the right to adjust and/or modify course selections and/or combinations of classes at each grade level based upon such factors as ability, achievement records, and enrollment in a particular class/course.